top of page

 ABOUT

-The Wildstead Company is committed to creating thriving habitats for all Earthlings.
+The Wildstead® Company is committed to creating thriving habitats for all Earthlings.
 We call them "Wildsteads."
 We prioritize the needs of every creature, from soil microbes to plants to animals and humans.
-Through our unique and compassionate edible and native plant designs, we seamlessly connect human habitats to the beauty and abundance of the natural world.
+Through our unique and compassionate approach to design, we seamlessly connect human habitats to the beauty and abundance of the natural world.

 Guiding Principles